vulpemventures/react-native-gdk/docs/about_jsi.md

 `cpp`
 - Contains all the non platform specific code, the core of the application that will be compiled for both platforms
 - `GdkHostObject.cpp` is the host object that will be created in the native runtime and exposed to JavaScript, its methods will be callable from JS
-- `TwoFactorCall.cpp` resolves a GDK http request that requires authentication
 - `utils.cpp` contains some utility functions to semplify the workflows
 - `ThreadPool.cpp` implementation of a thread pool used to execute async tasks,  source here https://github.com/OP-Engineering/op-sqlite/blob/main/cpp/ThreadPool.cpp
 - `json.cpp` contains an implementation of JSON objects in cpp, source here https://github.com/nlohmann/json